wrussell1999/astonhack-2018/README.md

 # Notendo Tunes

-Notendo Tunes is our attempt at creating a virtual theremin in the browser.
+Notendo Tunes is our attempt at creating a virtual theremin in the browser for Aston Hack 2018.
 Of course, that would be too easy, so we've made it controllable using Nintendo JoyCons.
-Cause that sounded like a fun idea at 2pm before we started work.
+Cause that sounded like a fun idea at 2pm before we actually started working.

 [![Demo video][Demo video thumbnail]][Demo video]